Esterni/pyracing/docs/methods.md

 ### personal_bests()
-Returns the drivers best laptimes for the given car, as seen on the /CareerStats page.
+Returns a list of [PersonalBests objects](datapoints.md#personalbests) each representing a best laptime for every car/track/event_type combo, as seen on the /CareerStats page.

 | Args/Kwargs | Description                                    |
 | :---------- | :--------------------------------------------- |